 Stamp duty is generally levied on the sale of real estate or site leaseholds in Sweden and is based on the higher of the purchase price or the tax value of the property.
-The stamp duty is 1.5% unless the buyer is a legal entity, in which case the stamp duty will be 4.25% (with some exceptions, for instance housing cooperatives).
+The stamp duty is 1.5% unless the purchaser is a legal entity, in which case the stamp duty will be 4.25% (with some exceptions, for instance housing cooperatives).
 The sale of shares in corporations or partnerships is not subject to stamp duty.
 A transfer of property in a merger procedure of companies is exempt from stamp duty.

 Stamp duty is also not levied when a property is merged into another property pursuant to the rules of property formation under the Swedish Land Parcelling Act.
 Thus, it is possible to merge a larger property into a smaller property in order to avoid stamp duty.
+However, there is a pending process of a law change that stamp duty should apply also on transfers performed by property formation under the Swedish Land Parcelling Act.
 It is only possible to use real estate as direct collateral for debts if the Land Registry (Fastighetsregistret) has issued mortgage certificates.
 When a mortgage certificate is first issued it is subject to a stamp duty of 2% of the face value of the mortgage.